GAM-team/GAM/wiki/Users-Chat.md

 ## Set up a Chat Bot

-* Run the command `gam setup chat`; it will point you to a URL to configure your Chat Bot; this is required to use the Chat API.
+* Run the command `gam setup chat`; it will point you to a URL to configure your Chat Bot.
 * Enter an App name and Description of your choosing.
 * For the Avatar URL you can use `https://dummyimage.com/384x256/4d4d4d/0011ff.png&text=+GAM` or a public URL to an image of your own choosing.
 * In Functionality, uncheck both "Receive 1:1 messages" and "Join spaces and group conversations"
-* In Connection settings, choose "Cloud Pub/Sub" and enter "no-topic" for the topic name.
+* In Connection settings, choose "Cloud Pub/Sub" and enter `projects/<ProjectID>/topics/no-topic` for the topic name.
+Replace `<ProjectID>` with your GAM project ID.
 GAM doesn't yet listen to pub/sub so this option is not used.
 * In Visibility, uncheck "Make this Chat app available to specific people and groups in  Domain Workspace".
 * Click Save.

 ## API documentation